stoeps13/connections-doc/source/admin/admin/t_admin_communities_manage_catalog_sources.md

 To manage the Communities catalog, you must log in as the catalog administrator.
 For more information about this role, see *Configuring the Communities catalog administrator*.

+!!! note
-**Note:** In clustered environments, Communities catalog administration is on the primary node.
+    In clustered environments, Communities catalog administration is on the primary node.
 If you see a message that says that the primary node is not available, you can switch the catalog administration to a secondary node.

 1. Log in to HCL Connections as the catalog administrator.